 An Important Note on Avalanche Safety

 If you’re traveling into the mountains where there will be slopes greater than 30 degrees (you can use an inclinometer to check), avalanche safety gear is a necessity.
 The three most vital pieces of equipment for keeping yourself and your friends safe are a beacon, shovel, and probe (more on these above).
-Many serious backcountry-goers also opt to bring along an airbag backpack with an airbag that will keep them afloat in the unfortunate event that they’re sucked into the hurling snow.
+Many serious backcountry-goers also opt to bring along an airbag backpack with an airbag that will keep them afloat in the unfortunate event that they’re caught in an avalanche.
 And of course, the gear is useless without proper training, so we always advise taking at least a level 1 avalanche course—and practice, practice, practice—before venturing into avy-prone terrain.
-AIARE offers classes country-wide throughout the winter and early spring.
+AIARE offers classes nationwide throughout the winter and early spring.

 Where to Buy Winter Camping Gear